fsprojects/Paket/docs/content/template-files.md

 * project - Paket will look for a matching project file, and infer dependencies and metadata from the project

 Matching project and template files must be in the same directory.
-If only one project is in the directory the template file can be called `paket.template`, otherwise the name of the template file must be the name of the project file with ".paket.template" added to the end.
+If only one project is in the directory the template file can be called `paket.template`, otherwise the name of the template file must be the name of the project file with `.paket.template` added to the end.

 For example:

     Paket.Project.fsproj
     Paket.Project.fsproj.paket.template

 are matching files.
 ### Sample 1